Alhasan-Abdellatif/cGANs/README.md

-# GANs
-This repository provides a pytorch implementation of a variety of GANs models and it is used for the continuous conditioning work in "Generating unrepresented proportions of geological facies using Generative Adversarial Networks" https://arxiv.org/abs/2203.09639 .
+Pytorch implementation of GANs models used for the continuous conditioning in "Generating unrepresented proportions of geological facies using Generative Adversarial Networks" https://arxiv.org/abs/2203.09639 .

 Implementations including:

 [SN-GANs](https://arxiv.org/abs/1802.05957) - with both DCGAN and Residual architecture.
-[SA-GANs](https://arxiv.org/abs/1805.08318) - which uses attention mechanism on intermeidate layers of G and D.
+[SA-GANs](https://arxiv.org/abs/1805.08318) - which uses self-attention mechanism on intermeidate layers of G and D.

 For Conditional-GANs models, in addition to the standard concatenation methods, conditional-batch normalization (as in [SN-GANs](https://arxiv.org/abs/1802.05957) and [SA-GANs](https://arxiv.org/abs/1805.08318)) is implemented in the Generator and [projection method](https://arxiv.org/abs/1802.05637) in the discriminator.